polkadot-developers/polkadot-docs/polkadot-protocol/protocol-operations/offchain-operations.md

 ```
 </div>

-Off-chain workers have access to extended APIs for communicating with the external world:
+Off-chain workers have access to extended APIs to communicate with the external world.
+These connections facilitate multiple capabilities, such as the ability to:

-- Ability to [`submit transactions`](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/offchain/trait.TransactionPool.html){target=\_blank}, either signed or unsigned to the chain to publish computation results
+- [Submit transactions](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/offchain/trait.TransactionPool.html){target=\_blank}, either signed or unsigned, to the chain to publish computation results
-- A fully-featured HTTP client allows the worker to access and fetch data from external services
+- Access and fetch data from external services via a fully-featured HTTP client
-- Access to the local keystore to sign and verify statements or transactions
+- Access the local keystore to sign and verify statements or transactions
-- An additional, local [`key-value database`](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/offchain/trait.OffchainStorage.html){target=\_blank} is shared between all off-chain workers
+- Use an additional, local [key-value database](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/offchain/trait.OffchainStorage.html){target=\_blank} shared between all off-chain workers
-- A secure, local entropy source for random number generation
+- Generate random numbers using a secure, local entropy source
-- Access to the node's precise [`local time`](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/offchain/struct.Timestamp.html){target=\_blank}
+- Access the node's precise [local time](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/offchain/struct.Timestamp.html){target=\_blank}
-- The ability to sleep and resume work
+- Sleep and resume work

-Note that the results from off-chain workers are not subject to regular transaction verification.
-Therefore, ensure the off-chain operation includes a verification method to determine what information enters the chain.
-For example, you might verify off-chain transactions by implementing a mechanism for voting, averaging, or checking sender signatures.
+Since off-chain worker results aren't subject to traditional transaction verification, including a verification method is crucial to control what data enters the chain.
+Mechanisms like voting, averaging, or checking signatures can verify off-chain transactions.

-You should also note that off-chain workers don't have specific privileges or permissions by default, representing a potential attack vector that a malicious user could exploit.
-In most cases, checking whether an off-chain worker submitted a transaction before writing to storage isn't sufficient to protect the network.
-Instead of assuming that the off-chain worker can be trusted without safeguards, you should intentionally set restrictive permissions that limit access to the process and what it can do.
+Additionally, off-chain workers don't have special permissions by default, which could pose a security risk.
+Relying solely on whether an off-chain worker submitted a transaction isn't enough; restrict access and enforce security measures.

-Off-chain workers are spawned during each block import.
-However, they aren't executed during initial blockchain synchronization.
+Finally, off-chain workers are triggered during block imports but aren't run during initial chain synchronization.

 ## Off-Chain Storage

-Off-chain storage is always local to a Polkadot SDK node and is not shared on-chain with any other blockchain nodes or subject to consensus.
-You can access the data stored in the off-chain storage using off-chain worker threads that have read and write access or through the on-chain logic using off-chain indexing.

-Because an off-chain worker thread is spawned during each block import, multiple off-chain worker threads can run at any given time.
-As with any multi-threaded programming environment, utilities to a [`mutex lock`](https://en.wikipedia.org/wiki/Lock_(computer_science)){target=\_blank} the off-chain storage when off-chain worker threads access it to ensure data consistency.

-Off-chain storage serves as a bridge for off-chain worker threads to communicate to each other and for communication between off-chain and on-chain logic.
-It can also be read using remote procedure calls (RPC) so it fits the use case of storing indefinitely growing data without over-consuming the on-chain storage.
+Off-chain storage in the Polkadot SDK is local to individual nodes, not shared across the network or subject to consensus.
+It can be accessed by off-chain workers or through on-chain logic using off-chain indexing.
+Since multiple off-chain worker threads may run concurrently, a [mutex lock](https://en.wikipedia.org/wiki/Lock_(computer_science)){target=\_blank} ensures data consistency when threads access storage.
+Off-chain storage acts as a bridge between off-chain workers and on-chain logic, and it can be read using RPC, making it ideal for storing large, growing datasets without burdening on-chain storage.

 ## Off-Chain Indexing

-In a blockchain context, storage is most often concerned with the on-chain state.
-However, on-chain state is expensive because it must be agreed upon and populated to multiple nodes in the network.
-Therefore, you shouldn't store historical or user-generated data—which grows indefinitely over time—using on-chain storage.

-To address the need to access historical or user-generated data, the Polkadot SDK provides access to the off-chain storage using off-chain indexing.
-Off-chain indexing allows the runtime to write directly to the off-chain storage without using off-chain worker threads.
-You can enable this functionality to persist data by starting a the Polkadot SDK node with the `--enable-offchain-indexing` command-line option.

-Unlike off-chain workers, off-chain indexing populates the off-chain storage every time a block is processed.
-By populating the data at every block, off-chain indexing ensures that the data is always consistent and exactly the same for every node running with indexing enabled.
+While on-chain storage is expensive and limited, off-chain indexing allows efficient access to historical or user-generated data without using off-chain worker threads.
+By using the `--enable-offchain-indexing` option when starting the Polkadot SDK node, data is consistently written to off-chain storage each time a block is processed.
+This approach ensures that off-chain data is synchronized across all nodes with indexing enabled.

 ## Further Resources

-For more in-depth details on the implementation of off-chain workers, refer to the [Polkadot SDK documentation](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/frame_offchain_workers/index.html){target=\_blank}.
+Refer to the [Polkadot SDK documentation](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/frame_offchain_workers/index.html){target=\_blank} for more in-depth details on the implementation of off-chain workers.